Cricket: Australia V West Indies 3rd T20 Score - UrduPoint

 Cricket: Australia V West Indies 3rd T20 Score

-Perth, (APP - UrduPoint / Pakistan Point News - 13th Feb, 2024) Brief scores from the first innings of the third and final T20 international between Australia and the West Indies in Perth on Tuesday:
+Perth, (APP - UrduPoint / Pakistan Point News - 13th Feb, 2024) Brief scores from the third and final T20 international between Australia and the West Indies in Perth on Tuesday:

 Toss: West Indies